From Loops to Pipelines: Designing Declarative Data Flows in JavaScript

 .map(user => user.name);

 Neither method needs to know about the other.
-They are loosely coupled.
-You can reorder, remove, or replace steps without rewriting the entire block.
+This loose coupling makes pipelines flexible.
+You can reorder, remove, or extend steps without rewriting the entire code.

 const isActive = user => user.active;